PgCert | PgDip | MSc

 For new intakes course fees are reviewed and published annually for each mode of delivery.
 Tuition fees are fixed for the duration of a course at the rate confirmed in the offer letter.
 For further information see:

-All applicants to postgraduate courses can apply direct to the university using our online application form.
+All applicants to the Professional Engineering modules can apply direct to the university using our online application form.